 Despite increasing restrictions on activism, grassroots groups in Honduras are courageously demanding accountability and economic and social change that shifts power and opportunity back to everyday people.

-The Fund supports nearly 10 organizations in Honduras.
+The Fund supports more than a dozen organizations in Honduras.
 These resilient, bold activists work to ensure informed and compensated consent for use of indigenous and rural communities’ land and resources, confront violence against women, advocate for migrants’ rights and address root causes of migration, document and prosecute hate crime against LGBTQ people, and increase freedom of expression.